Favourite

 U £

-Lidl Suddenly Luxury Barracuda is an Eau de Parfum launched in 2024.
-The fragrance opens with Bergamot, Saffron, and Jasmine, settles into a heart of Caramel and Amberwood, and dries down to a base of Cedar, Ambergris, and Musk.
+Lidl Luxury Barracuda is an Eau de Parfum launched in 2024.
+Luxury Barracuda opens with Bergamot, Jasmine, and Saffron, settles into a heart of Caramel and Amberwood, and dries down to a base of Musk, Cedar, and Ambergris.
+Lidl's Luxury Barracuda carries a Favourite verdict, a amber-led wear.

 An affordable Baccarat-style ambery-sweet with caramel-floral warmth, Suddenly Luxury Barracuda delivers radiant cosy character at supermarket pricing.
 A budget gateway into the BR540 family.